Is Selenomethionine The Best Type of Selenium?

 What does Selenium do for the Body?

-If you are reading this then the chances are high that you are probably already well aware of the importance of selenium in your body.
+If you are reading this then the chances are high that you are probably already well aware of the importance of selenium.

 But let me just remind you of a couple of key points:

-Because it powers a group of enzymes that are selenium-dependent (3).
+Selenium powers a group of enzymes that are known to be selenium-dependent (3).

-In other words, these enzymes do NOT work unless you have enough selenium in your body.
+In other words, these enzymes do not work unless selenium is present.

-This is why thyroid patients with Hashimoto’s like to supplement with selenium, by the way!
+This is why thyroid patients with Hashimoto’s like to supplement with selenium.

-These enzymes also have other important functions such as helping your body produce energy in your mitochondria, helping activate thyroid hormone, and more.
+These enzymes also have other important functions such as helping your body produce energy in your mitochondria, activate thyroid hormone, develop muscle, support the immune system, and balance other physiologic processes.

 The bottom line?